hahayonghuming/VDACs/README.md

 ## Documentation
-This repo is still development.
+This repo is still under development.
 If you have any questions or concerns, please email [Jianyu](js9wv@virginia.edu)

 ## Citation